ROLE

 Figma

-As part of Carnegie Mellon University's Persuasive Design course, my team explored how to help Gen X build meaningful relationships during pivotal life transitions, and designed Phonebooth, a voice-based social connection app.
+To explore how to help Gen X build meaningful relationships during pivotal life transitions, we designed Phonebooth, a voice-based social app.
 As the design lead, I crafted the app's brand identity and designed the main features.
 I also managed design consistency across the app by integrating the work of other designers with my own, ensuring a cohesive and unified user experience.

 SOLUTION